 Service Type: Supports for Participant Direction Service Name: Supports Broker Service

+Provider Category: Agency Provider Type:

 Supports Brokerage Agency

+Provider Qualifications License (specify):

 Staff (direct, contracted, or in a consulting capacity) must successfully complete a Supports Broker Certification Program provided by ODP or its Designee designee every three years following their initial certification to provide Supports Broker services.
 Staff that were initially certified two years prior to the effective date of this waiver, must complete the Supports Broker Certification Program, on or before the end of the third year since the initial certification.
 Supports brokers who were initially certified three or more years prior to the effective date of this waiver must complete the Supports Broker Certification Program, on or before July 1, 2023.
 All certification, recertification, and decertification is governed by ODP's Supports Broker Certification Policy.